 As part of the enabling works Ferrycarrig carried out the installation of inground utilities infrastructure including stormwater, power, communications, and fire service assets.
 The works also involved the modification of several existing structures within the Hospital, and the construction of a new road to facilitate future builds.

-- Installation of 2 environmental stormwater units installed to a depth of 5m (gross pollutant trap and jellyfish)
+- 2x environmental stormwater units installed to a depth of 5m (Gross pollutant trap and jellyfish)

-- Installation of 1000Lm of power and telecommunications infrastructure for future upgrades
+- 1000Lm of power and telecommunications infrastructure for future upgrades

 - Construction of new Oxygen and vent shaft structures